sushruth31/swipeablecardsapp/README.md

 # Card Triage — a swipeable two-column card board

 A triage board for a queue of cards: swipe right to complete one, swipe left to send a completed card back for another look.
-The interesting part is not the animation — it is keeping the board's rules out of the components, so a gesture, a button click and a test all drive the same pure state transition.
+It started from a public take-home scaffold — a json-server mock and a flat card list — and is rebuilt from the state layer up.
+The interesting part is not the animation: it is keeping the board's rules out of the components, so a gesture, a button click and a test all drive the same pure transition.

 [![CI](https://github.com/sushruth31/swipeablecardsapp/actions/workflows/ci.yml/badge.svg)](https://github.com/sushruth31/swipeablecardsapp/actions/workflows/ci.yml)